Doctor of Philosophy University of California Los Angeles, Graduate School of Education and Information Studies

-2017 Wood, S. Body-worn camera footage and the privatization of public records.
+2017 Wood, S. Police body cameras and professional responsibility: public records and private evidence.
 Preservation, Digital Technology and Culture.
-Forthcoming.

 2016 Wood, S. Police body cameras: Emotional mediation and the economies of visuality.
 Emotions, Technology, and Design.
 Ed.
 Sharon Tettegah and Safiya Noble.
 Routledge.